JaneJeon/blink/README.md

 If you need to run a one-off command with the app container, run `make run COMMAND=$whatever`, and if you want to _hook into_ the existing app container, run `make exec COMMAND=sh`.

 Note that for performance/security reasons, the app container is built end-to-end with `alpine`-based images, so you won't have access to anything fancy like, say, `bash`.

-### Starting Blink

-Run `make run` to boot up backend express server and frontend react "live-loader".
-You can access the app at https://localhost/app!
-Both the frontend and the backend will live-reload as you make changes.

-Behind the scenes, the frontend (a create-react-app app) is running at http://localhost:4000/app and is being reverse proxied from https://localhost/app, and everything else in https://localhost gets proxied to the backend at http://localhost:3000.
-Yes, there are two processes running in the container pretending to be one "site", but this kind of routing (thanks Traefik!) allows us to not have horrible routing issues (stemming from the fact that even though they're both http://localhost, the different port means they're effectively _two different sites_ and leads to a whole host of routing, CORS, and other integration issues), _and_ allows testing of features that are only available for HTTPS in order to simulate real-world usage as much as possible.

 ## Run tests